NOPBC Board of Directors

 Carol Castellano (New Jersey)

-Since 1988, Carol has written many articles and has made presentations in states across the country on the education and development of blind children.
-For 22 years she organized and conducted POBC-NJ's parent seminars and teacher trainings and co-edited POBC-NJ's newsletter In Touch.
-Carol is the author of four books, The Bridge to Braille: Reading and School Success for the Young Blind Child, Because Books Matter, Making It Work: Educating the Blind/Visually Impaired Student in the Regular School, and Getting Ready for College Begins in Third Grade: Working Toward an Independent Future for Your Young Blind Child.
-After several years of service on the advisory committee, Carol was hired as Outreach and Recruitment Coordinator for The College of New Jersey's Teacher of the Blind/Visually Impaired Program.
+Carol writes articles and makes presentations in states across the country on the education and development of blind children.
+She is the author of four books, The Bridge to Braille: Reading and School Success for the Young Blind Child; Because Books Matter; Making It Work: Educating the Blind/Visually Impaired Student in the Regular School; and Getting Ready for College Begins in Third Grade: Working Toward an Independent Future for Your Young Blind Child.
+Her fifth book, Now It’s the Big Time: College Preparation for the Blind/Visually Impaired High School Student, is underway.

 President Emerita: Barbara Cheadle (Maryland)